aplteam/Meddy/Docs/Presentations.md

 ## Overview

-Meddy is able to interpret a markdown file as the source for a presentation.
+Meddy is able to create an HTML file that acts like a presentation in any modern browser.
 All that's needed is an embedded parameter: `[parm]:presentation=1`.

+Unfortunately Meddy cannot view the HTML as a presentation in its own "Preview" window for technical reasons.
+Instead the HTML is shown in "Print" mode.
+However, by pressing F10 one can get around this easily, asking the default browser for doing that job.

-This enables you to generate a presentation with very little effort by following a simple and small set of rules.
+This feature enables you to generate a presentation with very little effort by following a simple and small set of rules.

+The resulting HTML file is stand-alone except when you embed images of any kind.

 You can use all the stuff supported by MarkAPL: paragraphs, lists, code blocks, tables, images, blockquotes, horizontal rulers, in-line markup (bold, italic, APL code, deleted…) and more.